rust-lang/wg-async/src/vision/status_quo/barbara_wants_to_use_ghostcell.md

 *rc.rw(cx) = 2;
 ```

-So effectively/logically you obtain read-write access to a cell by
+So logically you obtain read-write access to a cell by naming the
-naming the authority by which you claim access, in this case the poll
+authority by which you claim access, in this case the poll context.
-Context.
-In this case it really is naming rather than accessing since
+In this case it really is naming rather than accessing since the
-the checks are done at compile time and the address that `cx`
+checks are done at compile time and the address that `cx` represents
-represents doesn't actually get passed anywhere or evaluated.
+doesn't actually get passed anywhere or evaluated, once inlining and
+optimisation is complete.

 ## 🤔 Frequently Asked Questions

 ### **What are the morals of the story?**

-The main problem is that Niklaus has got used to a safer environment
+The main problem is that Barbara has got used to a safer environment
-and it feels dangerous to go back to RefCell and have to
+and it feels dangerous to go back to RefCell and have to manually
-manually-verify that his cell borrows are panic-free.
+verify that her cell borrows are panic-free.

 ### **What are the sources for this story?**